lr-m/lr-m.github.io/static/media/vr-2023-06-03-analysing-a-dirt-cheap-router_part_4.96eb02d06cedc5cb6595.md

 ### Data Cache

 The data cache (a.k.a D-cache), is a high-speed memory that stores recently accessed data values.
 Its goal is to enhance data access efficiency by minimising the time necessary to read or write data to/from main memory.
 The D-cache stores a copy of frequently used data items, such as variables and arrays, so that the processor can retrieve them quickly without touching slower main memory.
-It operates in pretty much the exacty same way as the instruction cache.
+It operates in pretty much the exactly same way as the instruction cache.

 Similar to the instruction cache, the data cache also exploits the principle of locality.
 It takes advantage of temporal locality by storing recently accessed data items and spatial locality by fetching data in larger chunks (cache lines) rather than accessing individual bytes.